izm20/rspack-test-app/README.md

 ## Contact

-If you have any questions or need further assistance, please feel free to reach out to us at support@example.com.
+If you have any questions or need further assistance, please feel free to reach out to us.
 We'd be happy to help!

 Happy coding!